postcss/postcss/README.md

 * `sourcesContent` (boolean): indicates that we should set the origin content (for example, Sass source) of the source map.
 By default it is `true`.
-  But if all previous map do not contains sources content, PostCSS will miss it too.
+  But if all previous map do not contain sources content, PostCSS will miss it too.

 * `annotation` (boolean or string): indicates if we should add annotation